wp-plugins/rsvpmaker/README.txt

 1. Upload the entire `rsvpmaker` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Visit the RSVPMaker options page to configure default values for RSVP email notifications, etc.
+1. Ensure you have enabled directory-style permalinks so the address to events is displayed in the format /rsvpmaker/my-event/ rather than ?rsvpmaker=my-event -- see [http://codex.wordpress.org/Using_Permalinks](http://codex.wordpress.org/Using_Permalinks)
 1. See the documentation for shortcodes you can use to create an events listing page, or a list of event headlines for the home page.
 Use the RSVPMaker widget if you would like to add an events listing to your WordPress sidebar.
 1. OPTIONAL: Depending on your theme, you may want to create a single-rsvpmaker.php template to prevent confusion between the post date and the event date (move the post date display code to the bottom or just remove it).
 A sample for the Twentyten theme is included with this distribution.
 1. OPTIONAL: To enable online payments for events, obtain a PayPal API signature and password, edit the included paypal-constants.php file, and upload it (ideally to a location outside of web root).
 Record the file location on the settings screen.